wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 ### Storage

 Assets will be stored on S3, with archival copies stored separately from access copies.
 A full set of access copies will be stored for all assets, with a Standard-IA storage class.
 Archival assets will be stored with a Glacier storage class and replicated to Azure Blob Storage with the Archive storage class.

-All AWS storage will have versioning enabled, but we will only keep the most recent version in Azure as it is intended only for worst case disaster recovery following a complete failure of AWS.
+Archival AWS storage will have versioning enabled, but we will only keep the most recent version in Azure as it is intended only for worst case disaster recovery following a complete failure of AWS.

+The underlying storage provider version should be stored for every file.
+The underlying storage provider version of the tagmanifest should be used as the overall version of the bag.

 #### Locations